isabellacadisco/isabellacadisco/README.md

 ## Hi! :potted_plant: I'm Isabella

-- :memo:
-:pencil: I’m currently writing my thesis
+- :memo:pencil: I’m currently writing my thesis

 <!--
 **isabellacadisco/isabellacadisco** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.